Tripura Jobs : Tripura University Recruitment 2023

 - Law : 1

-Also Read : Rahul Gandhi reveals about the greatest teacher of his life
+Selection Procedure : Walk-in-interviews for the above positions will be held on 25th September 2023 and 26th September 2023 at 2 PM in Lounge-2, Registrar’s Branch, Tripura University

-Selection Procedure : A walk-in-interview will be held on 25th & 26th September respectively at 2 PM in the Lounge -2, Registrar’s Branch, Tripura University.
+Also Read : BJP leader Swapan Dasgupta accuses IndiGo for ‘coercion’ from passengers

-How to apply : Candidates may attend the interviews with original documents, along with their Curriculum Vitae and self attested photocopies of required documents.
+How to apply : Candidates may attend the interviews with Curriculum Vitae (CV), original and self-attested photocopies of required documents

 Detailed Advertisement : Click Here